 If you want to see all of them, the traveling to and fro can be difficult.
 You may want to opt for a guided tour.

-I hop you’ve enjoyed my one day in Venice itinerary.
-You may find travel guides and resources you may find helpful for planning a trip to Italy:
+I hope you’ve enjoyed my one day in Venice itinerary.
+You may find these other Italy travel guides useful:

 - 3 day itinerary for Rome

 - 1 day itinerary for Vatican City

 - 10 day itinerary for Italy’s classic cites

 - 11 ways to spend 1 week in Italy

 - 10 day itinerary from Milan to Rome

 - 1 week itinerary from Venice to Milan

 If you need a one day in Venice itinerary, pin it for later.